SPACE10 Delhi: A Glimpse at SPACE10's First Satellite

 But don’t forget: India has a young, educated and tech-savvy population that’s very aware of these challenges.
 We chose Delhi because the city is a cultural force, imbued with a deep historical legacy, yet a hotbed of innovation at the same time.
 Delhi is teeming with progressive initiatives exploring public and contemporary art, music, design and architecture.

 We considered India the ideal place to learn and explore new sustainable and scalable solutions that can help combat real problems for many people.

 Innovation doesn’t happen in isolation, so we wanted to anchor our research and design process closer to people.
 Our goal with SPACE10 Delhi was to create a collaborative platform which made space for experts, creatives and specialists in multiple fields.
-The idea was that together we could experiment and prototype solutions — all of which enable a better everyday life for people and planet.
+The idea was that together we could experiment and prototype solutions — all of which can enable a better everyday life for people and the planet.

 We took over a warehouse, located at Dhan Mill, a former granary turned vibrant culture hub in the neighbourhood of Chhatarpur in south Delhi — with emerging artists and established creatives in the fields of contemporary design, photography and performance for neighbours.

 We turned it into a multi-disciplinary lab that met the needs of both our team and community — a space that was inviting, ergonomic, and most importantly, flexible.
 Adding a touch of the signature SPACE10 blue borrowed from our Copenhagen meatpacking district location, we incorporated our Scandinavian aesthetic while celebrating Indian design and embracing local craftsmanship.
 We collaborated with Delhi-based artist and IKEA designer Akanksha Deo Sharma on Interdependence, a ceiling installation where India’s rich textile heritage meets a circular design mindset.